Dave-Sterry/Tap-Room-Redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## 🐛 Known Bugs
-1. Delete Keg doesn't not curently work
+1. Delete Keg doesn not currently work
 2. Selling beer from a keg only works one time, then it throws an error in the console.

 ## 🛠️ Technologies Used